crosbygw/opentofu/README.md

 The OpenTofu client version can be specified via the `clientVersion` configuration when declaring this mixin. **TODO**

 ### workingDir
 The `workingDir` configuration setting is the relative path to your OpenTofu files.
-Defaults to "opentofu".
+Defaults to "terraform".

 ### initFile
-OpenTofu/Terraform providers are installed into the bundle during porter build.
+Tofu/Terraform providers are installed into the bundle during porter build.
 We recommend that you put your provider declarations into a single file, e.g. "opentofu/providers.tf".
 Then use `initFile` to specify the relative path to this file within workingDir.
 This will dramatically improve Docker image layer caching and performance when building, publishing and installing the bundle.